panzerfausten/ASCR_ENVI/README.md

 =====================

-This program is an implementation of the ASCR algorithm described on the paper "Relative Radiometric Normalization of Landsat Multispectran Scanner (MSS) Data Using an Automatic Scattergram-Controlled Regression
+This program is an implementation of the ASCR algorithm described on the paper "Relative Radiometric Normalization of Landsat Multispectran Scanner (MSS) Data Using an Automatic Scattergram-Controlled Regression" By Christopher D. Elvidge, Ding Yuan, Ridgeway D. Weerackoon, and Ross S. Lumetta

 IDL/ENVI is a hard enviroment to work with, so we free this code in